-Key management personnel are remunerated on salary packages, which include non monetary benefits, which are considered appropriate for the positions they hold and their experience.
+Key management personnel are remunerated on salary packages which are considered appropriate for the positions they hold and their experience.
 The remuneration includes a variable bonus which is determined annually based upon company and individual performance.
-The maximum bonus payable is determined by the profitability of the company.

 Long Term Incentive

 The board of directors has considered the issue of long term incentive as a component of the remuneration of directors and key management personnel.